 Some procedures can help to make abnormal waves on the EEG more obvious.
 These are done before and during EEG recording and may help to improve the sensitivity of EEG as a supportive diagnostic aid.
 Activation procedures include sleep deprivation, hyperventilation and photic stimulation.
 Therefore, if abnormal waves or epileptiform activity is noted during an EEG recording, it is highly specific for and supports the diagnosis of epilepsy, but the absence of epileptiform activity does not negate the diagnosis of epilepsy.
 It only means there was no epileptiform activity within the time the EEG recording was obtained.
 An EEG is also useful in differentiating between a focal and generalized epilepsy.
 It can show which area of the brain the epileptogenic focus is located at in focal seizures.

 A brain MRI is important for the identification of structural brain lesions (eg congenital malformation or scarring in the brain following an insult like infection or trauma) which may be a focus for the generation of epileptiform activities.
 A brain MRI may also identify a tumour (as a cause of seizure) which may be removable without causing major disabilities.

-Usually your doctor may request other blood tests to have a base line before commencement of AEDs as some of these drugs may have some negative effects on your blood counts and serum electrolytes.
+Usually, your doctor may request other blood tests to have a baseline before the commencement of AEDs as some of these drugs may have some negative effects on your blood counts and serum electrolytes.
 Blood tests are also useful to identify some metabolic and genetic abnormalities that may be a cause of epilepsy.